orInge/django-storages/README.md

-## django-storages fork
+## django-storages for Mezzanine deployed on Heroku with assets served from S3

-s3boto backend claims:
+s3boto.py backend claimed:

     # Dates returned from S3's API look something like this:
     "Sun, 11 Mar 2012 17:01:41 GMT"